 Supporting Vulnerable Groups

-We believe that one of the major barriers to learning for some of our more vulnerable pupils is the emotional issues they may face and the effect this has on their attitude to school.
+We believe that one of the barriers to learning for some of our more vulnerable pupils is the emotional issues they may face and the effect this has on their attitude to school.
 We prioritise the use of our Pupil Premium Grant to not only support pupils academically through focused literacy and numeracy interventions, but also to support them emotionally.
-Our HLTA provides a mentoring service to our more vulnerable children, including those on PPG, increasing self esteem and improving their attitude to education.
-To analyse the effectiveness of this provision, we will undertake an annual pupil survey.
+Our Pastoral Care lead (Mrs Franklin) provides a mentoring service to our more vulnerable children, including those on PPG, increasing self esteem and improving their attitude to education.
+To analyse the effectiveness of this provision, we will undertake an annual pupil survey and we use our Jigsaw Resilience Screening Tool (REST).

 Supporting Curricular and Extra-curricular activities

-In order to narrow the gap for our PPG children, it is important that they have access to the same extra curricular activities and residential school visits as the rest of their cohort.
-Pupil Premium is therefore used to subsidise extra-curricular activities and residential trips for those pupils who qualify for Free School Meals.
+In order to narrow the gap for our PPG children, it is important that they have access to the same extra curricular activities and residential school visits as the rest of their peers.
+Pupil Premium is therefore used to fund extra-curricular activities and residential trips for those pupils who qualify for Free School Meals.
+We can also support parents by supplying or purchasing for them branded uniform.

 Is your child eligilbe for the Pupil Premium?